The Sumerian Military: Professionals of Weaponry and Warfare

 Summary account of silver for the governor written in Sumerian Cuneiform on a clay tablet.
 From Shuruppak, Iraq, circa 2500 BCE.
 (Public Domain)

 The professional fighting force consisted of infantry and chariots.
 The Tablets of Shuruppak (2600 BC) is a much earlier Sumerian text, which describes that the kings of the city-states provided for the full-time maintenance of 600 to 700 soldiers.
 Sumerian city-states were roughly 1,800 square miles (4660 sq km).
 Such space could sustain a population size between 30,000 to 35,000 people.
 A population this size could field a fighting force of 4,000 to 5,000.
-To gain a better picture of the Sumerian infantry, look no further than to “The Stele of the Vultures” from the Early Dynastic III period (2600–2350 BCE).
+To better understand the Sumerian infantry, look no further than “The Stele of the Vultures” from the Early Dynastic III period (2600–2350 BCE).

 Fragment of the Stele of the Vultures showing marching warriors, Early Dynastic III period, 2600–2350 BC